RetroCro/TurtleWoW-Mods/README.md

 https://github.com/Mates1500/VanillaMultiMonitorFix
 </details>

-# ⭐Turtle WoW HD Graphics, Textures, and Mods⭐ {#turtle-wow-hd-graphics-textures-and-mods}
+# ⭐Turtle WoW HD Graphics, Textures, and Mods⭐
 ![](https://i.imgur.com/aieolVP.jpeg)
 All mpq patches must be placed in the "Data" folder.
 You can run all of the HD patches below at the same time, but you should only have one Patch-A. See further below.
 If two unrelated mods have the same Patch-X name you will have to rename one to another letter.

-## Using Mods with the Launcher {#using-mods-with-the-launcher}
+## Using Mods with the Launcher
 <details>
 <summary>More Details - Click to Expand</summary>
 If you don't need vanilla tweaks, superwow, or vanillafixes (you think you don't but you do) and just want to try the HD graphics...
 The launcher supports loading extra mpq's from the Data folder: